scaelles/OSVOS-TensorFlow/README.md

 3. Download the VGG 16 model trained on Imagenet from the TF model zoo from [here](http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz).
 4. Place the vgg_16.ckpt file inside `models/`.
 5. Edit the 'User defined parameters' (eg. gpu_id) in file `osvos_parent_demo.py`.
 6. Run `python osvos_parent_demo.py`.
 This step takes up to 36 hours to train, and ~15GB for loading data and online data augmentation.
-Change dataset.py accordingly, to adjust to a less momory-intensive setup.
+Change dataset.py accordingly, to adjust to a less memory-intensive setup.

 Have a happy training!